-271 spatiotemporal data visualization is crucial for stakeholders to understand, analyze, 272 and make decisions reach agreed-uponabout roadmaps.
-Our The linked 273 visualization method ensures consistent data display as stakeholders explore 274 roadmaps (Figure 3).
-By selecting a point in the Pareto front (Figure 3a), 275 stakeholders can view multi-perspective data, including maps, bar and line charts, 276 and tables.
-Our The mapping method considers the temporal information of BMP 277 implementation roadmaps, using different color tones to represent BMP types and 278 color saturations to represent implementation time (Figure 3b).
-Bar charts express 279 statistical staged information, such as annual construction area for each BMP type 280 (Figure 3c) and annual economic data (Figures 3d and 3e).
-A three-dimensional 281 line chart shows the effect of an implementation plan at each stage (Figure 3f), and 282 any roadmap can be added to a well-designed data table for comparison (Figure 283 3g).
+Effective spatiotemporal data visualization is crucial for stakeholders to understand, analyze, and reach agreed-upon roadmaps.
+The linked visualization method ensures consistent data display as stakeholders explore roadmaps (Figure 3).
+By selecting a point in the Pareto front (Figure 3a), stakeholders can view multi-perspective data, including maps, bar and line charts, and tables.
+The mapping method considers the temporal information of BMP roadmaps, using different color tones to represent BMP types and color saturations to represent implementation time (Figure 3b).
+Bar charts express statistical staged information, such as annual construction area for each BMP type (Figure 3c) and annual economic data (Figures 3d and 3e).
+A three-dimensional line chart shows the effect of an implementation plan at each stage (Figure 3f), and any roadmap can be added to a well-designed data table for comparison (Figure 3g).

-Figure 3 Spatiotemporal data visualization for selected roadmap(s): (a) visualization and interactive mode of Pareto front; (b) a map of multistage BMP spatial distributions, wherein different color tunes represent different BMP types, and the saturations from dark to light represent the implementation time (e.g., from the first year to the fifth year); (c) the annual construction area for each BMP type; (d) the total initial construction cost, maintenance cost, and income by year; (e) subdivides these data by BMP types; (f) the stepwise economic and environmental effectiveness that a roadmap can reached at each stage; (g) the well-designed table containing detailed roadmap data for comparative analysis.
+Figure 3 Spatiotemporal data visualization for selected roadmap: (a) visualization and interactive mode of Pareto front; (b) a map of multistage BMP spatial distributions, wherein different color tunes represent different BMP types, and the saturations from dark to light represent the implementation time (e.g., from the first year to the fifth year); (c) the annual construction area for each BMP type; (d) the total initial construction cost, maintenance cost, and income by year; (e) subdivides these data by BMP types; (f) the stepwise economic and environmental effectiveness that a roadmap can reached at each stage; (g) the well-designed table containing detailed roadmap data for comparative analysis.

-294 2.5 Stakeholder roles designed in participatory planning
+2.5 Stakeholder roles designed in participatory planning